 - a.
 Winching cargo and/or movement of nonpalletized self-propelled vehicles/equipment into or out of aircraft in conjunction with concurrent servicing is not authorized except on the C-5, C-130, C-17, and KC-10 aircraft. - b.
 Passengers will not be allowed in the cargo compartment while winching of rolling stock or pallets is being accomplished. - c.
 Use of the winch in the cargo compartment of C-5, C-130, and C-17 aircraft is prohibited during defueling operations. - d.
-Cargo containing explosives, oxygen, or flammable gases or liquids shall not be loaded or unloaded during concurrent servicing operations.
+With the exception of C-5, C-17, C-130 and B-747 aircraft per Table 5-1 Note 1, cargo containing explosives, oxygen, or flammable gases or liquids shall not be loaded or unloaded during concurrent servicing operations.
 Under combat conditions or simulated combat exercises, loading or unloading cargo containing explosives or munitions shall be accomplished according to TO 11A-1-33.
 Munitions will not be on-loaded or off-loaded from airlift aircraft during concurrent servicing operations.